IstoraMandiri/meteor-paginator/readme.md

 I needed a no-frills, client-only pagination solution that accepted existing collections.

+Paginator currently only supports Bootstrap 3.
+Use `twbs:bootstrap` package to make the UI look nice.
+If you'd like to see more frameworks added, please submit an issue or a pull request.

 ### Usage

 Check the `/example` for a demo meteor app.